Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Methodology

 \Comment{ For kaggle notebooks, we use `pipreqsnb` to generate requirements.txt for each notebook.
 We find this method was able to generate requirements.txt for \kgenerated out \kml notebooks.

 We will discuss this in detail in Section \ref{sec:notebook_execution}. }

-\mypara{Notebook Execution and Dependency Management} Notebooks are well-known to have reproducibility problems.
-To mitigate this issue, we use the pipreqs~\cite{pipreqs} tool to generate the list of dependencies (a \texttt{requirements.txt} file) for each notebook.
-Using this method, we were able to generate dependencies for \kgenerated out of \kml notebooks.
+\mypara{Environment Setup} We use the pipreqs~\cite{pipreqs} tool to generate the list of dependencies (a \texttt{requirements.txt} file) for each notebook.
 We then create a conda environment for each notebook, install the identified dependencies, and execute the notebook.
 Finally, we retain notebooks that execute without any errors.
-After this process, we obtain \totalKaggleNotebooks Kaggle notebooks, out of which \ksklearnExe use scikit-learn, \ktensorflowkerasExe use TensorFlow/Keras, and \ktorchExe use PyTorch (some notebooks use multiple frameworks).
+After this process, we obtain \totalKaggleNotebooks Kaggle notebooks, out of which \ksklearnExe use scikit-learn, \ktensorflowkerasExe use TensorFlow/Keras, and \ktorchExe use PyTorch (non-exclusive).

-\Comment{To see the diversity of ML libraries covered in these notebooks, we again count the distribution of ML libraries in these executable notebooks, shown in Table~\ref{tab:api_kaggle_exe}.} \Comment{